2014 Pacific typhoon season: Retirement

 After the season, the names Glenda, Jose, Mario, Ruby and Seniang were retired by PAGASA, as they had caused over PhP1 billion in damages.
-They were subsequently replaced on the list with the names Gardo, Josie, Maymay, Rosita and Samuel.
+They were subsequently replaced on the list with the names Gardo, Josie, Maymay, Rosita and Samuel for the 2018 season.

 Season effects

 This table will list all the storms that developed in the northwestern Pacific Ocean west of the International Date Line and north of the equator during 2014.
 It will include their intensity, duration, name, areas affected, deaths, and damage totals.
 Classification and intensity values will be based on estimations conducted by the JMA.
 All damage figures will be in 2014 USD.
 Damages and deaths from a storm will include when the storm was a precursor wave or an extratropical low.